 What’s needed is a solution that can continuously monitor and detect smaller change rates by analyzing files and audit logs — even when you’re not paying close attention.
 The right backup solution will protect your organization from cyber attacks every second of every day.

-The cloud is quickly becoming a point of entry for cyber attacks, which is putting your backup data at risk.
-In fact, McAfee estimates one in four public cloud users have experienced data theft!
+The global pandemic has increased the adoption of cloud and work from home.
+Unfortunately, cybercriminals are taking advantage of this and the cloud is quickly becoming a point of entry for cyber attacks, which is putting your backup data at risk.
+In fact, a recent IDC survey confirmed, “80% of the companies surveyed had experienced at least one cloud data breach in the past 18 months, and nearly half (43%) reported 10 or more breaches.”
 The bottom line is this: data in the cloud is not immune to ransomware.
 The public cloud may be cost-effective for backups, but it also means decreased data visibility.

 Staying ahead of ransomware requires a backup and recovery solution that offers a single dashboard.
 Being able to see, manage, and take action fast on your backup data — whether residing on-premises or across public clouds — will help your organization protect itself from ransomware attacks.

 Organizations like yours want to experience zero data loss from cyber attacks and they want to have the confidence to refuse demands for a ransomware payment.
-Protect your data with a comprehensive approach to preventing, detecting, and rapidly responding to ransomware attacks.
+Protect your data with a comprehensive solution.

 Download the Defend Your Data ebook and learn more about defending your data.